NVIDIA/spark-rapids/docs/dev/adaptive-query.md

 # Adaptive Query Execution with the RAPIDS Accelerator for Apache Spark

-This article explains how Adaptive Query Execution (AQE) is supported in the RAPIDS Accelerator for Apache Spark.

 The benefits of AQE are not specific to CPU execution and can provide additional performance improvements in conjunction with GPU-acceleration.

-The main benefit of AQE is that queries can be optimized during execution based on statistics that may not be available when initially planning a query.
+The main benefit of AQE is that queries can be optimized during execution based on statistics that may not be available when initially planning the query.

 Specific optimizations offered by AQE include:

 - Coalescing shuffle partitions